What do these papers mean?

 If there's a Temporary Restraining Order, you need to turn in a form saying what you did with your guns and firearms

-If there is a temporary restraining order against you (see form CH-110), then you must turn in, sell, or store any guns or firearms you have or own.
-Learn more on how to comply.
+- If there is a temporary restraining order against you (see form CH-110), you must turn in, sell, or store any firearms and ammunition you have or own.

 Tell the judge your side of the story, in writing